Gauthami-1/ECE445-Notebook/Gauthami/README.md

   - **Total:** ~$80

 **TA Meeting:**
-- TA gave us lockers and lab kit for the class
+- The TA gave us lockers and lab kit for the class

 ---